Amid protests and plunder, Bulgaria aims to bring trains up to speed

 One bright spot is that Bulgaria may open its first high-speed rail link between Plovdiv, the second-largest city, and the Turkish border by the end of 2015 after years of delay.

-Bulgaria plans to tap about 600 million euros (434 million pounds) in EU development funds to 2020 to upgrade rail infrastructure and boost services, the transport ministry said.
+Bulgaria plans to tap about 600 million euros ($670 million) in EU development funds to 2020 to upgrade rail infrastructure and boost services, the transport ministry said.
 This would be on top of about 230 million euros received since 2007.

 For some, the changes can't come soon enough.
 "It's a shame that Bulgarian railways are in such a poor condition," said Rumen Draganov from the Institute of Analysis and Assessments in Tourism.
 "You need more than eight hours to reach the Black Sea from Sofia, it's just ridiculous," he added.